-One of The Tonight Show's signature segments since Jimmy Fallon took over has been his "classroom instruments" bit.
-He and The Roots bust out toy xylophones, kazoos, recorders, whistles, and ukeleles to play "Enter Sandman" with Metallica or "Shape of You" with
+One of The Tonight Show's signature segments since Jimmy Fallon took over has been his "Classroom Instruments" bit.
+He and The Roots bust out toy xylophones, kazoos, recorders, whistles, and ukeleles in the service of playing stripped-down versions of "Enter Sandman" with Metallica or "Shape of You" with

 Rupert Grint Ed Sheeran.